-Other investments primarily consist of securities pledged as collateral with clearing organizations and are recorded at fair value.
-Our securities pledged as collateral with clearing organizations include U.S. Treasury securities which are categorized within Level 1 of the fair value hierarchy.
+Other investments consist primarily of securities pledged as collateral with clearing organizations and are recorded at fair value.
+Our securities pledged as collateral with clearing organizations, which primarily include U.S. Treasuries, are categorized within Level 1 of the fair value hierarchy.